Lightning-Universe/Training-Studio_app/README.md

 app = LightningApp(RootFlow())
 ```

-Now, your code can run at scale in the cloud if needed with (--cloud) and has a simple UI to track the optimization.
+Now, your code can run at scale in the cloud by adding the ``flag --cloud``.
+Plus, you get a neat UI to track the optimization.

 ![Lightning App UI](https://pl-flash-data.s3.amazonaws.com/assets_lightning/lightning_hpo_optimizer.png)